vtjoeh/z-band-iptv/README.md

 >
 \
 \
-For more details see the notes in the .js file and the notes with the [screenshots](https://github.com/vtjoeh/z-band-iptv/tree/main/screenshots).
+For more details see the notes in the .js file and the [screenshots](https://github.com/vtjoeh/z-band-iptv/tree/main/screenshots) notes.

 \
 \